On the Cult of Personality and Its Consequences: Criticism

 Polish philosopher Leszek Kołakowski criticized Khrushchev in 1978 for failing to make any analysis of the system Stalin presided over, stating:

 Stalin had simply been a criminal and a maniac, personally to blame for all the nation's defeats and misfortunes.
 As to how, and in what social conditions, a bloodthirsty paranoiac could for twenty-five years exercise unlimited despotic power over a country of two hundred million inhabitants, which throughout that period had been blessed with the [allegedly] most progressive and democratic system of government in human history—to this enigma the speech offered no clue whatever.
 All that was certain was that the Soviet system and the party itself remained impeccably pure and bore no responsibility for the tyrant's atrocities.

 Bangladeshi historian A. M. Amzad commented on the speech:

 It (the speech) was an undesirable, uncalled for and irresponsible act in terms of the ideology of the Soviet Union.
 It was designed to determine Khrushchev's political fate.
 Even before the Twentieth Congress, arrangements were made to resolve the ills of Stalin's dictatorship.
 Thus, such criticism of Stalin at the Twentieth Congress was deliberate.

 Western historians also tended to take a somewhat critical view of the speech.
 J. Arch Getty commented in 1985 that "Khrushchev's revelations [...] are almost entirely self-serving.
 It is hard to avoid the impression that the revelations had political purposes in Khrushchev's struggle with Molotov, Malenkov, and Kaganovich".
 The historian Geoffrey Roberts said Khrushchev's speech became "one of the key texts of western historiography of the Stalin era.
 But many western historians were sceptical about Khrushchev's efforts to lay all the blame for past communist crimes on Stalin".

+On 6 July 2025, a Communist Party of the Russian Federation congress adopted a resolution calling the report "erroneous".